elixir-europe/rdmkit/README.md

 ## License

 The process documents and data are made available under a CC-BY license.
 Software are made available under an MIT license.
+More information about out license can be found [here](LICENSE).

 ## Acknowledgements